Robust Multi-Agent Safety via Tube-Based Tightened Exponential Barrier Functions: Introduction

 \section{Introduction}

-To operate successfully in applications like vehicle convoys and aerial swarms, multi-agent systems (MAS) must satisfy strict coordination and safety demands \citep{Barnes2007}.
-This challenge is amplified for systems with high relative degrees, where the chain of integrators between the control input and the safety output introduces significant response latency, heightening the risk of collisions in safety-critical settings \citep{Nguyen2016,GARG2024}.
-Model Predictive Control (MPC) offers a powerful paradigm for constrained control by optimizing over future predictions \citep{mayne2000constrained}.
-In parallel, higher-order and exponential control barrier functions (HOCBFs and eCBFs) have emerged as effective tools for enforcing safety in systems with complex dynamics \citep{Wei2021,Wei2019,Xiao2021,Nguyen2016,Wang2021}.
-However, enforcing robust safety for multi-agent systems in the presence of model uncertainty and external disturbances remains a significant challenge, especially when these advanced CBF techniques are applied in a distributed context.
+To operate successfully in applications like vehicle convoys and aerial swarms, multi-agent systems (MAS) must satisfy strict coordination and safety requirements \citep{Barnes2007}.
+This challenge becomes more severe for systems with high relative degrees, where chains of integrators between the control input and safety output slow the effective response and increase collision risk in safety-critical settings \citep{Nguyen2016,GARG2024}.
+Model Predictive Control (MPC) provides a powerful framework for constrained control by optimizing over predicted future trajectories \citep{mayne2000constrained}, while higher-order and exponential control barrier functions (HOCBFs and eCBFs) enable systematic enforcement of safety constraints in systems with complex, high-relative-degree dynamics \citep{Wei2021,Wei2019,Xiao2021,Nguyen2016,Wang2021}.
+However, guaranteeing robust safety for MAS under model uncertainty and bounded disturbances remains challenging, particularly when these advanced CBF techniques are deployed in distributed MPC architectures.

-This work introduces a robust safety framework for leader-follower formation control in continuous-time, nonlinear multi-agent systems subject to bounded matched disturbances.
-The central contribution is a method for formally coupling robust error feedback with nominal trajectory planning to enforce safety specifications.
-Our approach addresses a critical deficiency in the literature: while methods combining distributed MPC with HOCBFs exist \citep{wang2025}, their safety analysis is often confined to nominal, disturbance-free models and lacks formal mechanisms to ensure forward invariance for systems under uncertainty.
-Similarly, other distributed control schemes for multi-agent systems \citep{Tan2022, Mestres2024} are often reactive and lack the foresight of a planning horizon, or, if predictive \citep{Jiang2024}, have not been formulated to provide formal robustness guarantees for systems with high relative-degree dynamics.
-By integrating robust tube constructions \citep{Kolathaya2019} with techniques for high-order constraints \citep{Wei2019, Ames2017}, the presented framework provides a unified solution that simultaneously offers predictive planning, robust safety, and applicability to high-relative-degree systems.
+This work introduces a robust safety framework for leader–follower formation control in continuous-time, nonlinear multi-agent systems subject to bounded matched disturbances.
+The central contribution is a method that formally couples robust error feedback with nominal trajectory planning to enforce safety specifications.
+Our approach complements existing distributed MPC–HOCBF integrations \citep{wang2025}, whose safety analysis is often confined to nominal, disturbance-free models, and extends beyond other distributed controllers for multi-agent systems that are either reactive and lack the foresight of a prediction horizon \citep{Tan2022,Mestres2024} or, when predictive, do not address robustness for high-relative-degree dynamics \citep{Jiang2024}.
+By integrating tube-based robust constructions \citep{Kolathaya2019} with techniques for high-order constraints \citep{Wei2019,Ames2017}, the proposed framework provides a unified setting that combines predictive planning, robustness to bounded disturbances, and applicability to high-relative-degree multi-agent systems.